 Execution plans provide feedback for DBAs on why a query may be performing badly, how to improve this, i.e. indexes, defragmentation, etc. DBAs should review the actual execution plan and provide a copy to Support for review.Note:

-Ensure this is the actual execution plan: How to: Display an Actual Execution Plan
+Ensure this is the actual execution plan: Display an Actual Execution Plan

 .4.
 Is the SQL server running on a virtual system?Identity Manager Database Virtualization RecommendationsSynchronization Performance